-e.g. the two-year-old child the one-hour program forty-dollar shoes
+e.g. the two-year-old child the one-hour program forty-dollar shoes e.g. The child is two years old.
+The length of the program is one hour.
+The price of the shoes is forty dollars.

-When placed after the verb, the hyphenated adjectives must be changed as follows: e.g. The child is two years old.
+When placed after the verb, the hyphenated adjectives must be changed as follows: